dac514/trypophobia/README.md

 # Trypophobia

+Trypophobia is a strong aversion to closely packed holes, such as lotus seed pods or Swiss cheese.

+Get the Android version here: https://play.google.com/store/apps/details?id=noplan.business.trypophobia

 Play it online here: https://dac514.itch.io/trypophobia

+This game is for casual players who enjoy strategic puzzles and block-dropping mechanics.
+It’s a reimagining of the classic “four-in-a-row,” enhanced with board rotation, gravity, and special chips.
+Each move demands foresight not just in placing chips, but in anticipating how the board will shift and how gravity will affect chip positions after rotation.
+Special chips introduce new layers of strategy: destroy chips, trigger chain reactions, and reshape the game in surprising ways.

+## Rules

-Get four eyeballs in a row to win.
+👁️ Get four eyeballs in a row to win.

-Wins are only counted after the rotation finishes.
-The board rotates randomly after each turn.
-The next 3 rotations are shown in the upper left corner.
+Wins are only counted **after the rotation finishes**.
+The board rotates randomly.
+The next 3 rotations are shown in the upper left.

-When it's your turn, click the column where you want to drop your eyeball.

 Press T to toggle special chips.

-Press R to rotate special chips.
-Bombs destroy adjacent eyeballs.
-Mushroom chips destroy facing eyeballs.
+💣 Bombs destroy adjacent eyeballs.

+👾 Mushrooms destroy facing eyeballs.
+Press R to rotate.

 Choose "Play Bot" to play against the AI.
 Choose "Pass & Play" to play against a friend.
 The AI can take up to 5 seconds to make a move.

+When it's your turn, click the column where you want to drop your eyeball.

-## Credits:
+## Credits

 Game by Dac Chartrand